-#54 How can residents find out who owns and operates the park?
+#60 How can residents find-out who owns and operates the park?

 The manager shall provide the name and address of the park owner to residents who request it.
-(Civil Code §798.28) Also, listings of park owners/operators can be found on the state Department of Housing's (HCD's) Mobilehome and RV Parks Search website.
+(Civil Code §798.28) Also, listings of park owners/operators can be found on the state Department of Housing's (HCD's) Mobilehome and RV Parks Listing website.

-• For the name of the park owner or operator, search online at www.hcd.ca.gov.
+For the name of the park owner or operator, search online at www.hcd.ca.gov.

-#55 Does the law require a manager to be on the premises at all times in case of emergencies?
+Mot exactly.
+State law requires a manager to be on the premises at all times in case of emergencies?